Bob Keegan (actor)

 Bob Keegan (sometimes credited as Robert Keegan) (3 December 1924 – 16 January 1988) was a British film and television actor.
-He was known for his television roles, such as Z-Cars (where he had a lengthy role as Sergeant Bob Blackitt), Softly, Softly (a Z-Cars spn-off, also as Blackitt), The First Lady, Under and Over, Beryl's Lot and Oh No It's Selwyn Froggitt.
+Born in Liverpool, he was known for his television roles, such as Doctor Who (where he played Sholakh in The Ribos Operation), Z-Cars (where he had a lengthy role as Sergeant Bob Blackitt), Softly, Softly (a Z-Cars spin-off, also as Blackitt), The First Lady, Under and Over, Beryl's Lot and Oh No It's Selwyn Froggitt.
 Keegan was also known for playing the role of "Harry Ware" in the 1971 film Straw Dogs.
 He died in January 1988 of lung cancer, at the age of 63.